frankie-2nfro-com/football_match_outcome_prediction/README.md

 After scanning the data, some obvious problems could be located like encoding problem, format problem and NaN.
 It may need to solve if the data is useful.
 Another big problem I found is that "Result" field in the result_pd actually is not suitable to be stored like that.
 It is in a string format and the data itself is aggregated with some important data.
 So I will break down this field into some new fields i.e. Home_Score, Away_Score, Home_Win, Away_Win and Draw.

 ### Prelimilary direction
+With the data I have, what features I consider to be more important for predicting the outcome of the match?
+In my view, I think the recent performance of a team is one of the key to predict the team's outcome.
+The question is how to get recent performance?
+In the data, I could decompose result field into Home_Score and Away_Score, so I can get the goal difference.
+If I get latest n matches goal difference as the team recent performance, I can use this to predict which team have better performance.

 ### Data cleaning and refine